 At Crookesbroom, we pride ourselves in celebrating a love of reading throughout school from the moment the pupils arrive until the moment they leave.
 We encourage pupils to develop a love of reading so that they become life-long readers.
 It is our aim to ensure that pupils become fluent readers as early as possible.
 We recognise how crucial this is for pupils to be able to access all areas of the curriculum.

 We refurbished our library and invested in over £20,000 worth of books, which we actively encourage pupils to borrow.
-Each class has an allocated library time and are able to attend a lunchtime and afterschool club to further immerse themselves in quality texts.
+Each class has an allocated library time and are able to access the library every lunchtime and at an afterschool club to further immerse themselves in quality texts.
+There are inviting reading areas situated throughout the academy where children may sit and read for pleasure in their own time.
 We have also invested in re-stocking the home-reading books in order to ensure that all pupils have an appropriate text to help develop their reading fluency.
 In addition to this, we have invested in the RWInc. book bag books to ensure pupils are taking home a phonetically decodable book that is matched to their reading ability.
+Furthermore, books are strategically placed in classrooms and in corridors that allow children to further their knowledge on subjects that may interest them.
 Our intent is that no child should leave our school without being able to read.

 Here at Crookesbroom, we listen to the pupils read regularly and they are then encouraged to read aloud to an adult at home at least three times a week.
 This is to help reinforce their word recognition; improve their fluency and confidence; and share their love of reading with siblings and parents.
 We reward pupils who read at home with ‘regular reading’ prizes.
 They are recognised weekly and half-termly in assembly with special prizes and everywhere around school, you will see encouragement for reading.
 We acknowledge that not all pupils will have the opportunity to read at home.
 Therefore, we ensure these pupils are listened to as often as possible within school.